NBA Trade Rumors: Ricky Rubio Going To The Knicks For Derrick Rose

-Ricky Rubio has been in trade rumors since last season but now the whole thing has reached a fever pitch.
+Ricky Rubio has been in trade rumors since last season, but now the whole thing has reached a fever pitch.
 Frankly, it is quite surprising that Rubio has managed to still be in the Timberwolves lineup with the team cutting his minutes with recent top pick Kris Dunn.
 But it looks like what everyone has been suspecting is going to finally happen, as the Minnesota Timberwolves are looking to get rid of Ricky Rubio before the trade deadline.

 According to ESPN, Ricky Rubio’s time with the Minnesota Timberwolves may be coming to an end.
 The Wolves are already actively shipping around the star point guard to teams that are interested.
-One such team that is heavily rumored to be pursuing the deal are the Sacramento Kings, probably in a desperate effort to keep Demarcus Cousins.
+One such team that is heavily rumored to be pursuing the deal are the Sacramento Kings, probably in a desperate effort to keep DeMarcus Cousins.
 However, sources say that the Timberwolves are still holding out on this one for a better return for Rubio.

 One highly possible contender for the services of Rubio according to CBS Sports are the New York Knicks.
-Timberwolves head coach, Tom Thibodeau, has an affinity for his old Bull’s players and may be looking to get Derrick Rose back into his fold.
+Timberwolves head coach Tom Thibodeau has an affinity for his old Bull’s players and may be looking to get Derrick Rose back into his fold.
 Luckily, Derrick Rose might now be in play for a trade, as the Knicks are having some trouble with their starting point guard.

 Building something good here… @karltowns #NBAVote